-As you get older, some types of insurance generally gets more expensive, but when it comes to home insurance the opposite happens.
+As you get older, some types of insurance generally becomes more expensive, but when it comes to home and contents insurance the opposite happens.

 As you get older you generally become wiser when it comes to dealing with issues around the home, so insurers see older people’s homes as less of a risk to insure.

-In this guide we explain insurance for over 50s and also tell you all about home insurance for over 60s.
+In this guide we explain insurance for over 50s and also tell you all about the best home and home and contents insurance for over 60s.

 Read on to find out how you can save on your home insurance after 50.